eriksquires/DuckDB-With-R/README.md

 will build them in the correct order.
 This is a big help when you have many interdependent views and tables.
 This is no longer something you have to bake into your R code.
 Consider a situation when you have to run R in the middle.
 Let’s say it’s a forecast.
+Table C relieas on tables A and B already being built.
+Table D is built by R and several tables (E, F, etc) depend on D. You can manage this easily with dbt and R like so:

 ``` bash
 $dbt --select +C